mud2009/pizza-parlor/README.md

   pizzaOrder.findPizza(1);
   Expected Output: pizzaOrder.pizzaz{id:1}

-### Describe: PizzaOrder.prototype.getTotalPrice()

-- Test: "It should return a price for the order, based on the individual prices of the pizzas in the cart"
-  Code:
-  const myPizzaOrder.getTotalPrice();
-  Expected Output: myPizzaOrder.totalPrice = 30

 ### Describe: Pizza()

 - Test: "It should return a Pizza object with two properties for toppings and size"